The book your money wants you to read

 Representative example

-A refinancing loan of 35,000 SEK at a nominal interest rate of 15.17% (variable) with a repayment period of 54 months, with 54 installments of 898 SEK, results in an effective interest rate of 16.27%.
-The total amount to be repaid is 48,508 SEK.
+A refinancing loan of 45 000 SEK at 14,16% nominal interest rate with a repayment period of 60 months, with 60 installments of 1 051 SEK, results in a total effective interest rate of 15,12%.
+The total repayment amount will be 63 048 SEK.
+The maximum amount that can be refinanced with Anyfin is 500 000 SEK.
+The loan term can be as short as 1 month and as long as 180 months, depending on the current term.
+The nominal interest rate can range from a minimum of 6,98 % to a maximum of 23,00 %.
+The effective interest rate can range from a minimum of 7,21 % to a maximum of 25,59 %.
 The maximum amount that can be refinanced with Anyfin is 500,000 SEK.
 The shortest repayment period is 1 month and the longest is 180 months, depending on the current loan term.
 The nominal interest rate can be as low as 6.48% and as high as 23.00%.
 The effective interest rate can range from a minimum of 6.68% to a maximum of 25.59%.